keylime/enhancements/1_persist_agent_restart.md

 Consider the following in developing an upgrade/downgrade strategy for this enhancement -->

-All changes will be code based.
 May need to consider impact of upgrading with an agent offline and then the new TPM code changes interacting with the TPM setup from the previous release.

 ## Drawbacks